Reading Group & Lecture Series: Unmasking Space

 Reading: Jennifer Lynn Stoever: The Sonic Color Line.
 Race and the Cultural Politics of Listening (New York University Press, 2016)

-Bárbara Maçães Costa, doctoral assistant and lecturer of the Teaching Unit U – Cartography at the EPFL’s Laboratory Basel (LABA), will present a lecture on Mapping Thresholds: cartography and the inside/outside divide
+Bárbara Maçães Costa, doctoral assistant and lecturer of the Teaching Unit U – Cartography at the EPFL’s Laboratory Basel (LABA), will present her lecture From Architectural Objects to Environmental Dialectics: Map, Threshold, and Type.

 Silvia Balzan, architect, graphic designer, PhD candidate at the Cultural Anthropology Department of the University of Basel and a research assistant at the Visual Communication Institute of HGK FHNW Basel.